Trash talk: Morality

 The ethics of using trash talk as a strategy is debated.
 In sports, trash talking is often seen as unsportsmanlike, as throwing insults at opposing players goes beyond the limits and conventions of the game.
 Some argue, on the other hand, that trash-talking can be used as a valid strategy to increase tension in opponents and thus benefit from opponents' poor performance since any action not explicitly banned in the rules is permitted.
 According to a research project conducted by Marcus Fennel, a graduate student at the University of Idaho, trash talk decreases sportsmanship and instead promotes gamesmanship.
 Fennel describes gamesmanship as "the anti-ethical version of sportsmanship".
 Trash talking has the ability to diminish a player's motivation, which in turn could cause them to lose a love for their sport.
 In a study on how words affect the brain, it was discovered that negative words have the greatest effect on the prefrontal cortex.
 This region of the brain is in charge of the function of motivation; therefore, if it is constantly being fed negative triggers, an athlete's ability to maintain positive motivation is greatly diminished.
-The deliberate use of words to diminish an athlete's self-confidence is an act of immorality and adds great credibility to the debate on why trash talking should be limited.

 In popular culture

 Given the rapid increase in the popularity of the phrase, its appearance in popular media and culture is extensive.
 One of the earliest references can be found in Dobie Gray's hit song from 1965, "The 'In' Crowd", in which the third verse describes members "spendin' cash, talkin' trash" as part of the depiction of a desirable group membership.
-Uses have become ubiquitous, particularly as part of the birth of hip-hop culture and rap music.
-References are now likely too numerous to manage a list here in Wikipedia, although there are some notable examples of its unique uses.
+Trash talk has become ubiquitous in hip-hop culture and rap music.